geekygirlsarah/confs-that-pay-speakers/README.md

 * 🎫🎫🎫/🏨🏨🏨 - Pays for the full thing
 * 🎫🎫/🏨🏨 - Pays for the main event only (ex: no extra workshops)
 * 🎫/🏨 - Pays for only the portion you speak at (ex: 1 out of 3 days)
-* ✈✈✈ - Arranges flight for you and covers cost
+* ✈✈✈ - Arranges travel for you and covers cost
 * ✈✈ - Covers full cost
 * ✈ - Covers partial cost or full cost with major stipulations
 * 💵💵💵 - Fully reimburses for this